Daig (Switzerland)

-These primarily Protestant families had full civic rights in the then city-state since the High Middle Ages and are known for their particular idiosyncratic habits and a dialect distinct from that of the rest of the population.
-For centuries the Daig was the social, political and economic elite of Basel, becoming a quasi city aristocracy, although always remaining judicially part of the bourgeois class.
+These primarily Protestant families had full civic rights in the then city-state since the High Middle Ages and are known for their idiosyncratic habits and a dialect distinct from that of the rest of the population.

+For centuries the Daig was the social, political and economic elite of Basel, and at times constutited its aristocracy, but always remained legally part of the citizenry.

 History

 Historical background

 While Daig literally means 'dough' in Swiss German, it is most likely that the name is derived from the Middle High German word deig, a term denoting a moat in front of a rampart.
 This is further supported by the similarity to the Greek τεĩχος ('wall') or the word Deich, which has come to signify 'dike' in contemporary German.
 During the early Middle Ages, the social standing of inhabitants was reflected by whether they lived on the lower levels of the city in the vicinity of the Rhine, or on the slopes of either the 'Münsterhügel' (cathedral hill) or the 'Spalenberg' hill.
 Living on a hillside not only conveyed the family's high social standing, the hillsides were also the only parts of the city that provided inhabitants with a constant supply of fresh water, which was routed there at the time from springs higher up on the hill via primitive wooden aqueducts.

 While the 'Münsterhügel' was home to clerics and the seat of the prince-bishop, the 'Spalenberg' was inhabited by knights and other nobility, tasked with defending the city.
 While the location of the knight's quarters was in line with the overall social topography of the city at the time, the primary reasons for the location was undoubtedly a strategic one, as it was in the direct vicinity of the 11th-century city walls, nowadays known as 'Burckhardtsche Stadtmauer'.
 With the city's knights and their liegemen living right next to the city's defenses, they were able to man the ramparts within minutes in the case of an unexpected attack on the city.
 Thus the term 'Daig' when used to refer to the city's noblemen literally meant 'those that live at and man the city walls.'